ebuzeryalcin/archive_MS4/README.md

 * As a returning user, I want to save my information in my profile to make purchases easily in future
 * As a returning user, I want to view order history in profile page

-### Site owner'as goals:
+### Site owner's goals:
 * As a site owner, I'd like to give an quick and understandable introduction of my site.
 * As a site owner, I'd like my page to be intuitive and informative for users.
 * As a site owner, I'd like my page to create, edit and delete books
-* As a site owner, I'd like to manage my site by creating, editing and deleting books and that these futures is restricted to only me and other superusers
+* As a site owner, I'd like to manage my site by creating, editing and deleting books and that these features is restricted to only me and other superusers
 * As a site owner, I'd like to have an admin login page where I can manage my books, list order history and list users